nsriniva/nsriniva.github.io/_posts/2020-10-23-DSPT9-Unit1-BuildProject.md

 Once that was done, the focus of the analysis was to partition the dataset into low, medium and high popularity articles and examine, for each partition, the

-1.correlation matrices for differences/similarities
+1. correlation matrices for differences/similarities

-2.relationship between the type of article and popularity 3.relationship between the day of the week the article was published and popularity
+2. relationship between the type of article and popularity

+3. relationship between the day of the week the article was published and popularity

 ### Linear Regression and removing outliers